 - Avoid accidental loss during restructuring

-One of the most reliable solutions is SharePoint Migrator which helps to create copies of essential data into another tenant.
-However, this procedure is also known as SharePoint tenant to tenant migration.
+It is the most reliable solution which helps to create copies of essential data into another tenant.
+This procedure is also known as SharePoint tenant to tenant migration.
 You can simply download this tool from the below download button and start using this tool to avoid the data loss situation.

 Final Thoughts!

-Understanding what is the retention policy for SharePoint Online, is crucial for effective management of data, and avoiding data loss.
-After this discussion, we have a clear answer to this query and related i.e. how to set retention Policy in SharePoint Online.
-Additionally, it is necessary to review SharePoint Online retention policy regularly using PowerShell or the Admin Center.
-You can learn more from Microsoft’s official retention policy documentation.
+Understanding what is the retention policy for SharePoint Online is crucial for effective management of data and avoiding data loss.
+After this discussion, we have a clear answer to this query and related, i.e. how to set retention Policy in SharePoint Online.
+Additionally, it is necessary to review the SharePoint Online retention policy regularly using PowerShell or the Admin Center.

 Q1: Can I use both retention labels and policies together?